Keep close to Nature’s heart and break clear away, once in awhile, and climb a mountain or spend a week in the woods.

 - Squats: inhale bring your arms up, exhale engage your core and bring your butt towards imaginary chair (don’t go too deep during warmup).

 - Pushups: you can do them on the wall or chair to start with.

 4) Build Strength (5 – 10 minutes)

 You can pick any variety of strength-training exercises and perform a circuit or a series of exercises in a row, with short rest periods.
-A few options to chose from: Firstly, you can use a timer.
+A few options to choose from: Firstly, you can use a timer.
 Perform repetitions for 40 seconds with 20 seconds of rest, repeating 2 to 3 times.
 Secondly, you can count your reps (10-15 reps with breaks repeat 2 to 3 times).
 So, you have a well-designed circuit that targets every major muscle.
 Also, you might find “Healing Busted Knees.”
-It has PDF and lots of useful info on how to build core and legs muscles necessary for hiking.
+It has a PDF and lots of useful info on how to build core and legs muscles necessary for hiking.
 Here is a sample circuit:

 - Squats: inhale fill your lungs with air, exhale and lower your butt towards an imaginary chair

 - Squat jumps: repeat 1 and add a jump (progression: one-legged squat)

 Build leg strength and balance.
 Check-out “Healing Busted Knees” blog on some more strength training and balancing workouts.